Creighton and West Virginia square off in CBC matchup - WTOP News

 BOTTOM LINE: Creighton and West Virginia play in the College Basketball Crown.

-The Bluejays’ record in Big East games is 9-12, and their record is 7-5 against non-conference opponents.
-Creighton has a 3-4 record in games decided by less than 4 points.
+The Bluejays’ record in Big East play is 9-12, and their record is 7-5 in non-conference play.
+Creighton has a 3-4 record in games decided by 3 points or fewer.

-The Mountaineers are 9-10 in Big 12 play.
-West Virginia ranks second in the Big 12 giving up 65.1 points while holding opponents to 41.6% shooting.
+The Mountaineers’ record in Big 12 play is 9-10.
+West Virginia has a 1-3 record in games decided by 3 points or fewer.

-Creighton averages 9.8 made 3-pointers per game, 2.5 more made shots than the 7.3 per game West Virginia gives up.
-West Virginia has shot at a 44.1% rate from the field this season, 1.1 percentage points below the 45.2% shooting opponents of Creighton have averaged.
+Creighton averages 75.3 points, 10.2 more per game than the 65.1 West Virginia gives up.
+West Virginia averages 69.6 points per game, 5.2 fewer points than the 74.8 Creighton allows.

-TOP PERFORMERS: Josh Dix is shooting 34.5% from beyond the arc with 2.1 made 3-pointers per game for the Bluejays, while averaging 13.1 points.
+TOP PERFORMERS: Josh Dix is scoring 13.1 points per game with 3.8 rebounds and 2.3 assists for the Bluejays.
 Nik Graves is averaging 13.5 points and 6.4 assists over the past 10 games.

-Chance Moore is averaging 10.3 points and 5.4 rebounds for the Mountaineers.
+Jasper Floyd is averaging 7.1 points and 1.9 steals for the Mountaineers.
 Honor Huff is averaging 16.4 points over the last 10 games.

 LAST 10 GAMES: Bluejays: 4-6, averaging 71.8 points, 31.9 rebounds, 14.8 assists, 5.9 steals and 3.1 blocks per game while shooting 42.1% from the field.
 Their opponents have averaged 73.6 points per game.